-“Your character is flat!” is one of the most disheartening comments a writer can get from an editor or reviewer.
+You might have heard that having a flat character is bad, and you might hear a disheartening comment from an editor or reviewer that you have a flat character.
 Just knowing that your character is a flat cardboard cut-out is a stake to the heart to a budding author.

 What is a Flat Character

-A flat character is a persona with a plain personality that shows little or no ambition and motivation.
+A flat character is a persona with an often predictable personality that shows little or no ambition and motivation.
 The character also doesn’t go through any transformation that makes them have a well-rounded personality.

-To be specific, a flat character is the opposite of a round character, who has a clearly defined profile and experiences changes throughout the story.
+A flat character is the opposite of a round character, who has a complex personality which is often memorable and relatable to the readers.

 Ideally, a flat character will: